ISO 13485 Certification for Medical Devices

 • Reduces audit findings

-• Improves traceability and recall readiness
+• Improves recall readiness

-• Enhances risk control
+• Enhances lifecycle risk control

-Core Requirements for ISO 13485 Certification for Medical Devices
+Core Requirements for ISO 13485 Certification

 ISO 13485 is built around lifecycle control of medical devices.